thanhphu/FollowerMaze/README.md

 ###Testing
 Unit test framework chosen: NUnit 2 (instead of Visual Studio's unit test framework) for interoperability on both Linux and Windows.
 The latest NUnit version (3) was not chosen because Travis CI doesn't support it.

-Full unit test coverage was implemented for data structures.
-Classes are tested for their behavior, interaction test is implemented with a simulated event source.
+Full unit test coverage was implemented.
+Classes are tested for their behavior (black box test), interaction test for clients is implemented with simple sockets; for event listener it is implemented with a simulated event source(*TestEventSource*) and clients (*TestClient*).

+List of test items
+* **Payload**: Parsing behavior for each field, and each type pass/fail cases
+* **DummyClient** and **AsbtractClient**: Creation, Follower and Message management, concurrency support
+* **ConnectedClient**: Same as above, also includes message sequence test since this class can send messages
+* **EventListener**: Creation, event source connection, client connection, message dispatching

 Current CI Status (unit tests pass/fail): ![CI Status](https://travis-ci.org/thanhphu/FollowerMaze.svg?branch=master)